ZHONGJunjie86/A2C-MC-single-car-intersection/README.md

 # A2C-single-car-intersection
   This is a model describing a car runs to goal in limited time using A2C algorithm to control its speed.
-By the A2C i wrote I'll write a A3C model in the next time, in which I'll complete a multi-agents system.
+By the A2C i wrote I'll write a A3C model in the next time, in which I'll complete a multi-agents system(MAS).
 # Reward shaping
-  This work is very simple.
-Because my purpose is building a environment architect at frist.
-  The car will learn to control its accelerate with the restructions shown below:
+  The work I did is very simple.
+Because my purpose is building a environment architect at frist, I just using The car will learn to control its accelerate with the restructions shown below:
   Reward shaping:
     rt = r terminal + r danger + r speed
     r terminal：-1：crash / time expires
                 0:non-terminal state
     r speed： related to the target speed
   if sa ≤st: sa/st*kp;
   if sa > st: kp - (sa-st)/st*kn.